 Genital Warts London

-What are genital warts?
+What are Genital warts?

-What are the symptoms of genital warts?
+What are the symptoms of Genital warts?

-Genital warts in most of cases, when manifesting on females, do not exhibit symptoms and thus diagnosis is elusive.
-A female patient may randomly stumble upon them using touch or see them at a magnifying mirror.
+Genital warts in most cases, when manifesting on females, do not exhibit symptoms and thus diagnosis is elusive.
+A female patient may randomly stumble upon them using touch or see them with a magnifying mirror.
 Itching is rarely a symptom, but if left untreated for an extended period the lumps may cause pain as they expand and bleed.
 Symptoms of male patients may include itching of the genital area including the testicles, as well as the perianal area.

-How are genital warts diagnosed?
+How are Genital warts diagnosed?

-How are genital warts being treated?
+How are Genital warts treated?

 Treatment of genital warts is achieved by topically stimulating the affected areas, using either a laser or diathermy.
-In certain cases a skin cream is also used in order to fight warts by stimulating the immune system.
+In certain cases, a skin cream is also used in order to fight warts by stimulating the immune system.
 We will decide the appropriate treatment together once the clinical outline and the benefits of each treatment route are considered.